 Loxo Oncology is committed to helping patients who have not responded to available therapies and may benefit from its investigational therapies.
 Loxo Oncology’s Policy for Access to Investigational Agents describes the principles that the company will follow when considering a request, view here.

-TRK fusion patients enrolled in Loxo Oncology’s Phase 1 adult trial, Phase 2 trial (NAVIGATE), and Phase 1/2 pediatric trial (SCOUT) contributed to the primary efficacy analysis.
-The data are based on the intent to treat (ITT) principle, using the first 55 TRK fusion patients enrolled to the three clinical trials, regardless of prior therapy or tumor tissue diagnostic method.
+The NEJM publication provides additional clinical details and patient follow-up from the 2017 American Society of Clinical Oncology (ASCO) Annual Meeting presentation.
+It includes the first 55 consecutively enrolled adult and pediatric patients with TRK fusion cancers treated across Loxo Oncology’s Phase 1 adult trial, Phase 2 trial (NAVIGATE), and Phase 1/2 pediatric trial (SCOUT).
+The published data were based on the intent to treat (ITT) principle, using the first 55 TRK fusion patients with RECIST-evaluable disease enrolled to the three clinical trials, regardless of prior therapy or tumor tissue diagnostic method.

 (ORR = PR+CR)